ebi-pf-team/interproscan-docs/docs/LocalLookupService.rst

     precalculated.match.lookup.service.proxy.host=
     precalculated.match.lookup.service.proxy.port=3128

-The default lookup service will not be used (therefore all calculations are performed locally instead) if: \* The version number of the service does not match your version of InterProScan. \* The service cannot be accessed (e.g. for firewall reasons or it is temporarily unavailable).
+The default lookup service will not be used in the following scenarios (therefore all calculations are performed locally):

+- The version number of the service does not match your version of InterProScan.
+- The service cannot be accessed (e.g., for firewall reasons or it is temporarily unavailable).
-\* You disable the lookup feature.
+- You disable the lookup feature. **To disable** the service you could either:

-To disable the service you could either: \* Use the "-dp" command line option. \* Set the "precalculated.match.lookup.service.url=" property in your interproscan.properties configuration file (to an empty value).
+    -  Use the "-dp" command lineoption.
+    -  Set the "precalculated.match.lookup.service.url=" property in your interproscan.properties configuration file (to an empty value).

 Installing the lookup service locally
 -------------------------------------

-You can choose to download and install the InterProScan 5 lookup service locally if required.
-This offers you several advantages: \* Control over the version of the lookup service - if you choose to upgrade InterProScan 5 less frequently than the release cycle, you can ensure that you are using a lookup service that is synchronized with the version of InterProScan 5 that you are running. \* A dedicated service.
+You can choose to download and install the InterProScan lookup service locally if required.
+This offers you several advantages:

+- provide control over the version of the lookup service - if you choose to upgrade InterProScan  less frequently than the release cycle, you can ensure that you are using a lookup service that is synchronized with the version of InterProScan that you are running.
-You will not be competing with other users for access to the service. \* Control over the scale of the service.
-The service is extremely responsive (a few milliseconds per sequence request) and a single web server will cope with a high load, however if you expect to put the service under a very high load, you may chose to run the service in parallel on multiple machines, potentially with load balancing. \* Run the service behind your firewall for maximum security.
+- A dedicated service.
+You will not be competing with other users for access to the service.
+- Control over the scale of the service.
+The service is extremely responsive (a few milliseconds per sequence request) and a single web server will cope with a high load, however if you expect to put the service under a very high load, you may chose to run the service in parallel on multiple machines, potentially with load balancing.
+- Run the service behind your firewall for maximum security.

 System requirements
 -------------------